RascalSoftware/RAT-Docs/source/install.rst

         .. note::

-            Matlab does not support every version of Python so you have to ensure to use a Python version that is supported by your installed Matlab, for example, the maximum supported Python version for Matlab 2023a is 3.10 so you cannot install matlabengine for this Matlab on Python version 3.11 and above.
+            MATLAB does not support every version of Python so you have to ensure to use a Python version that is supported by your installed MATLAB, for example, the maximum supported Python version for MATLAB 2023a is 3.10 so you cannot install matlabengine for this MATLAB on Python version 3.11 and above.
-            You can check the |python_compatibility| on the Matlab website.
+            You can check the |python_compatibility| on the MATLAB website.

 .. |release| raw:: html